Europe

 First up, A Trinity College tour and the Book of Kells experience, a must for any trip.
 Founded on March 3, 1592, it is one of the seven ancient universities of Great Britain and Ireland.
 Officially named the College of the Holy and Undivided Trinity of Queen Elizabeth, it is home to one of the Book of Kells.

-Visitors can now two pages of the highly decorated book can be seen at a time in the old library.
+Visitors can now see two pages of the highly decorated book at a time in the old library.
 The pages are turned every twelve weeks to protect them from the damaging light.

 The Book of Kells is just part of the experience.
-Visitors will learn about the creation of this famed book, and there will be illustrations of its more elaborately decorated pages not on display.
+Visitors will learn about the creation of this famed book, and there will be illustrations of its more elaborately decorated pages, which are not on display.

 My Visit to Trinity College